Nagasaki Day Trip: The Perfect Itinerary (With Tips + Map)

 Can Nagasaki Be a Day Trip From Fukuoka?

-Yes, you can definitely take a Nagasaki day trip from Fukuoka.
+Yes, Nagasaki is a great option for a day trip from Fukuoka.
 In fact, this is what a lot of visitors end up doing – especially if they’re short on time.
 It only takes about an hour and a half to travel by train between the two cities, which leaves you with plenty of time to explore Nagasaki and its many attractions.

 Final Thoughts: Nagasaki Day Trip